driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 6.1 Fake company

-As I didn't really have an actual fake company in mind, I created a webapp (as shown before) but this could be used in a lot of different ways, for example, a company that wants to classify mushrooms for their restaurant, or a company that wants to classify mushrooms for their mushroom farm, or a company that wants to classify mushrooms for their mushroom picking tours.
+As I didn't really have an actual fake company in mind, I created a webapp (as shown before) but this could be used in a lot of different ways.
+For example, a company that wants to classify mushrooms for their restaurant, a company that wants to classify mushrooms for their mushroom farm or a company that wants to classify mushrooms for their mushroom picking tours.

 If there was a better more in depth dataset this could even be used to classify mushrooms in the wild, and help people identify mushrooms (to see if they are edible or not).